SrujanKumar-K/Blogpost/Solarmarker/README.md

 Key
 POST
 ```
-Based on above strings as refernce, we can pressume theat the adversaries performs collects basic information about the victim machine such as Host, User, HWID, OS version and user profile data etc.
+Based on above strings as refernce, we can pressume theat the adversaries collects basic system information such as Host, User, HWID, OS version and user profile data etc.

 These collected data is encrypted with RSA Key and exfiltrated over C2 server **37.120.247.120**